zzhdbw/Orpheus-TTS/additional_inference_options/baseten_inference_example/README.md

 To deploy the model, go to [https://www.baseten.co/library/orpheus-tts/](https://www.baseten.co/library/orpheus-tts/) and use the one-click deploy option.

+Baseten supports both fp8 (default for performance) and fp16 (full fidelity) versions of Orpheus.

 If you want to customize the model serving code, you can instead deploy the prepackaged model from Baseten's [example repository](https://github.com/basetenlabs/truss-examples/tree/main/orpheus-best-performance).

 ## Inference